SkyflowFoundry/databricks_functions/README.md

 ### Tokenize from CSV

 This function takes source data from a CSV file and tokenizes it by inserting sensitive values into a Skyflow Privacy Vault and getting non-sensitive tokens back.

+### Deidentify String(s)

+This function takes any string, detects sensitive enitities in the string, and replaces sensitive data with non-sensitive tokens.